 City of Newton rehabilitated the garden using funds from Massachusetts Historical Commission and the Department of Environmental Management.

-Accessible Trails, Birding, Conservation Area, Cross Country Skiing, Farm or Garden, Historic Site, Pond, Woods Trail
+Accessible Trails, Birding, Conservation Area, Cross Country Skiing, Farm or Garden, Historic Site, MBTA Green Line, Pond, Vernal Pool, Woods Trail

 Newton Assessor’s Map ID: 63016 0008A